maziac/lagmeter/Docs/LagMeasurements.md

 ### Joystick Minimum Button Press Time

-This measures the minimum time required to press a button so that it is safely recognized by the system (just OS without emulator.
+This measures the minimum time required to press a button so that it is safely recognized by the system (just OS without emulator).

 #### FastestJoystick (Teensy)